International Program Prosposal Guide

 For volunteer programs, the program should be offered in collaboration with well-established, trusted, and known community-based agencies, private firms, or other organizations located in the host communities.
 Will the program have an opportunity to visit another college or university?
 Is this an opportunity to tell the TSU story, recruit international students, and discuss areas of future collaboration (teaching, research, exchange, MOU)?

 Family member/dependent attendance - A successful faculty-led program depends on the full attention and leadership of the faculty member.
 Faculty leaders are on call 24/7 during the program and will be not only teaching but also managing other aspects of the program including student conduct, medical issues, etc. (even if using a third party provider).
 Therefore, the DIA and TBR strongly discourage family member participation or accompaniment on education abroad programs.
-However, if the faculty leader has a specific reason and meets with DIA ahead of time for approval, the following criteria will apply:
+However, if the faculty leader has a specific reason and meets with OIA ahead of time for approval, the following criteria will apply:

 a.
 All family accompaniment or participation must be disclosed as part of the program proposal.
 Family participants cannot be added after the program’s approval.